Back to all Resources

 The updated cone is not just more inclusive, it’s also more intuitive.

-A single-shaded five-day outlook replaces the previous segmented design, reducing visual complexity and making the graphic easier to interpret at a glance.
-New symbology has also been introduced to represent overlapping hazards, such as areas simultaneously under a hurricane watch and tropical storm warning.
+A single-shaded, five-day cone replaces segmented time bands, reducing visual clutter and supporting faster comprehension during high‑pressure decision windows.
+New symbology also indicates overlapping hazards, such as regions simultaneously under a hurricane watch and tropical storm warning.

 These refinements may seem subtle, but their impact is significant.
 In high-pressure scenarios where decisions must be made quickly, clarity is everything.

 Importantly, these updates are grounded in real-world feedback.
-After being tested during the 2024 and 2025 hurricane seasons, the inclusion of inland warnings received strong support from both emergency managers and the public.
+After being tested during the 2024 and 2025 hurricane seasons, inland warning integration received strong support from emergency managers and the public.
 The data showed that clearer visuals led to better understanding and better preparation.

 The Science Behind the Cone: Moving Beyond Circles

-Perhaps the most innovative advancement for 2026 is the introduction of an experimental forecast cone built using ellipses instead of circles.
+Perhaps the most innovative advancement for 2026 is the experimental forecast cone constructed using ellipses instead of circles.

-Traditionally, the cone has been constructed using circular buffers around forecast points, based on historical error averages.
-These circles captured where the storm center was likely to be about 67% of the time.
+Traditionally, the cone has been constructed using circular buffers around forecast points, capturing the storm center approximately 67% of the time based on historical error averages.
 While useful, this method simplified the complex dynamics of storm movement.

 • Along-track error, which measures whether a storm is moving faster or slower than predicted